 - Clean the transmission pan- Since this is a delicate part of the transmission that needs to be handled with caution; a professional service technician must inspect the pan for any contaminants and get it replaced.

-- Secure any adjustments needed for proper working of the transmission
+- Secure any adjustments needed for proper working of the Automatic Transmission Service.

 - Fit a new pan gasket and refill with quality specified fluid– If not in good condition the head pan gasket can cause loss of engine power.
 One of the symptoms of a broken pan gasket is the continuous overheating of the car.